 Eat on the Streets of KL

 Food is a major attraction in Kuala Lumpur.
-And therefore this gathering of roadside eateries around 5 p.m. is so attractive and also probably the ideal approach to encounter extraordinary deliciousness of the city’s food.
-Roadside stalls and cafés begin opening for business in the late evening with tables and seats being prepared for us to serve the famed delicacies.
-Around 5 or 6 p.m. move around the road to see the delighted views as it gets loaded up with locals as well as foreigners prepared to dive into the numerous Malay, Chinese and Thai dishes on offer.
+And therefore this gathering of roadside eateries around 5 p.m. is so attractive.
+Probably the ideal approach to encounter extraordinary deliciousness of the city’s food.
+Roadside stalls and cafés begin opening for business in the late evening.
+With tables and seats being prepared for us to serve the famed delicacies.
+Around 5 or 6 p.m. move around the road to see the delighted views.
+It gets loaded up with locals as well as foreigners prepared to dive into the numerous Malay, Chinese and Thai dishes on offer.

 These were the seven things that you can do when on a trip to Kuala Lumpur.
 For more details on travel planning, visit Travelila.